pusherofbrooms/gen-ai-resources/README.md

 # Generative AI!

-## What is Generative AI?
-ChatGPT can answer that question.
-One might have good luck asking ChatGPT the following questions to understand the basics:
-- What is generative AI?
-- What are Large Language Models?
-- Summarize the "Attention is all you need" paper.

 ## Learning resources
 - https://www.youtube.com/@code4AI/videos Technical deep dives into various topics
 - https://www.youtube.com/@samwitteveenai/videos Mostly Langchain but other LLM topics as well